-The editor is your main working space within the Textmetrics platform.
-Watch the video below or keep reading for more information on how to use the Textmetrics editor.
+The Text Optimizer is your main working space within the Textmetrics platform.
+Watch the video below or keep reading for more information on how to use the Textmetrics Optimizer.

-Watch this video for an introduction on how to use the editor, and a rundown of the different features you can access there:
+Watch this video for an introduction on how to use the Optimizer, and a rundown of the different features you can access there:

-The editor, shown in the image below, is the place where you can start creating your content.
+The Optimizer, shown in the image below, is the place where you can start creating your content.

-The body text in the editor is your actual working space.
+The body text in the Optimizer is your actual working space.
 This is where you’ll write, edit, and improve your content.

-Like with any text editor, Textmetrics offers a handy toolbar to help you format your text.
+Like with any text Optimizer, Textmetrics offers a handy toolbar to help you format your text.
 Here, you can:

 On the right, you will see the suggestions on how to optimize your text.
 Textmetrics assesses the SEO performance in real time.
 This means that while you edit, your SEO score and the optimization suggestions that are given will change automatically.